linkarzu/docker-jekyll-chirpy5.6.1/_posts/2023-05-08-vim-commands-for-beginners.md

     - `3J` - joins 3 lines together

 ## Search, find replace
-This is really useful if you open a file with Vim, and need to search for a specific word
+This is useful if you open a file with Vim, and need to search for a specific word
 - `/and[enter]` - searches **forward** for the word "and"
 	- `n` - keep searching the same word **forward**
 	- `N` - keep searching the same word **backward**